FBI: Most Wanted: Casting

 In February 2019, Julian McMahon was cast as Team Leader Jess LaCroix.
 McMahon stated that when he received the script for the series from CBS, he had an "aha moment" and knew he had to play the character.
 Kellan Lutz was cast six days later as Kenny Crosby.
 On October 28, 2020, Gosselin was promoted to series regular for the second season.
 On February 26, 2021, Miguel Gomez was cast as Ivan Ortiz.
 On July 12, 2021, Alexa Davalos was added to the main as Kristin Gaines.

 Lutz left the main cast following the third season premiere.
 On January 22, 2022, it was announced that McMahon would be leaving the series during the third season.
 Two days later, Dylan McDermott was cast as Remy Scott, Jess LaCroix's replacement as team leader.

 In June 2022, it was confirmed that Gomez had exited the series.
 On July 18, 2022, Edwin Hodge joined the main cast as Ray Cannon.
 Davalos left the main at the end of the fourth season.
 On December 18, 2023, FBI recurring cast member Shantel VanSanten was promoted to series regular for the fifth season.

 Release

 Marketing

 On May 15, 2019, CBS released the first official trailer for the series.

 Broadcast

 The show airs on Tuesday nights in Canada on Global and airs three hours ahead of CBS broadcast.
 The show airs on Friday nights at 10pm on Sky Witness in the United Kingdom.
 The show airs on Thursday night at 10:40pm on AXN Asia in the Southeast Asia, then moved to FOX Asia.
 Every episode of past seasons is available to stream on Peacock in the United States, while the current season is available to stream on Paramount+.
+In September 2026, NBCUniversal Syndication Studios begin to offer reruns of FBI: Most Wanted to local stations, along with Tuesday night airings on MyNetworkTV.